 Need a filling in Anchorage?
 If you have been diagnosed with cavities, you have choices in your care.
-Dr. David Green offers several different types of restorations in different materials to accommodate the diverse needs and preferences of his patient base.
+Dr. Kennedy offers several different types of restorations in different materials to accommodate the diverse needs and preferences of his patient base.
 Each comes with its own set of advantages and disadvantages, and there is no one-size-fits-all solution.
 Some patients may opt for inlays or onlays, but fillings are widely used to restore teeth with decay.

 For patients that want to repair a decayed tooth while preserving its natural appearance, tooth-colored fillings are a good option.
 Matched to the natural tooth color, these fillings are virtually undetectable in the mouth.

-If Dr. Green or another dentist has found a cavity in your mouth, you should have it filled as soon as possible to prevent bigger dental problems down the road.
+If Dr. Kennedy or another dentist has found a cavity in your mouth, you should have it filled as soon as possible to prevent bigger dental problems down the road.
 Please schedule an appointment at Turnagain Dental by calling us or sending us an email.

 Advantages of Tooth-Colored Fillings

 Tooth-colored fillings, otherwise known as composite fillings, are matched to the exact shade of the natural tooth, making them a great option for cavities in visible areas of the smile, such as the front teeth or along the gumline.
 Because the composite is matched to your natural teeth, there is no discoloration of the tooth, or “shadowing,” as there can be with silver amalgam fillings.